whatsupmailbox/whatsupmailbox.github.io/_posts/2016-09-26-Sprezza-Box-Subscription-September-2016-Review-Coupon.md

 **Weekend Casual** Socks, *Value $10*

 Polka dot socks!
-The colors match the tie and I like that they went with a different pattern for the socks.
+The colors are blue and red of course and my husband loves this.
+It fits into his business work life and will go great when he needs to dress up to meet clients.
+It also feels soft and has a good grip when worn so it doesn't slide down.

 <br>